voeazul/middleware-b2b/docs/en-us/change-log/readme.history.md

 # Complete Changelog

+## [1.24.0] - 10/09/2026

+### Modificado
+- Updated services to REST architecture.
+- Updated the response of the POST Authenticate method to bring more information about the agent.

 ## [1.23.0] - 11/08/2026
 ### Added
 - Added the PATCH Passenger method to allow adjustment of passenger data, providing the mechanism for updating traveler documents in Sales.B2B.Order.Passengers.Api.